JHAvrick/phaser3-transitions/readme.md

 <a name="using-declaratively"></a>
 ## Using Declaratively

-You can bypass the plugin altogether and use each transition class delcaratively if you wish.
+You can bypass the plugin altogether and use each transition class declaratively if you wish.
 You can import any of the transition classes directly.

 ```javascript
 import { SlideTransition } from 'phaser3-transitions';